-Arun is a Research Fellow in TAXDEV at IFS, working on issues of tax administration in developing countries, as well as a Researcher in TARC studying tax compliance in the UK.
+Arun is a Research Fellow at IFS, working on tax and on education and diversity.
 Previously his work at IFS focused on environmental taxation and energy use.

-Arun is also an Assistant Professor at the University of Warwick.
+Arun is also a Professor of Economics at the University of Warwick, and Director of the Centre for the Analysis of Taxation.
 He has a PhD in Economics from University College London.
-From 2011-13 he was an Associate Fellow of King's College, Cambridge, where he taught microeconomics.

 Education